If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 What raw foods can you eat?

-Foods that you can eat on a raw food diet consists mostly fresh fruit and vegetables, dried fruits, nuts and seeds that haven’t been roasted or flavoured or heat treated.
+Foods that you can eat on a raw food diet consist mostly of fresh fruit and vegetables, dried fruits, nuts and seeds that haven’t been roasted, artificially flavoured or heat treated.

 It also includes food like soaked and sprouted nuts, seeds, beans, grains, micro-greens, seaweeds, raw unpasteurised fermented foods and more.